NightscoutFoundation/xDrip/etc/CompareCgms/readme.txt

 Libre data is composed from two types:
 1) Manual scans that were done.
 2) Automatic data that is saved by the sensor.
 It points are 15 minutes apart.
-The main issue that I see here, is that abbott "changed the history" which means that they fix the past data once they have more information.
+The main issue that I see here, is that abbott "changes the history" which means that they fix the past data once they have more information.
 However, if one needs to decide at real time which bolus to give he does not have that information.
 As a result, I try to compare finger pricks data to manual scan and not to automatic data wherever it